Chinonso1000/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that shows the contents list of your current directory.
+This is a script that displays the content of your current working directory